-Monday, October 10, 2022, 4:00 PM - 4:45 PM CDT
+Tuesday, October 11, 2022, 2:45 PM - 3:30 PM CDT

 At some point last year, I hit a breaking point.
-I'm a designer, front-end web developer, database engineer, cloud application and network administrator, and supervisor.
-The quantity, quality, and type of notes I take on a daily basis vary greatly.
-And like many people, notes that should have been evergreen, or at the very least, impactful, are instead ephemeral.
+I'm a designer, front-end web developer, cloud application and network administrator, database engineer and supervisor.
+The quantity, quality and type of notes I take on a daily basis vary greatly.
+And like many people, notes that should have been evergreen, or at the very least impactful, are instead ephemeral.
 So I decided to find a better way.
-As a process and workflow nerd, I thought it would be easy, but it ended up being a long process of trial, error, and discovery.
+As a process and workflow nerd, I thought it would be easy, but it ended up being a long process of trial, error and discovery.
 It was HARD.
-In this session, I want to take you through my process of discovery.
-What I thought was important, what was actually important, and what I ultimately landed on.
+In this session, I want to take you through my process of discovering what I thought was important, what was actually important and what I ultimately landed on.
 This won't really be a presentation on which software to use (although I have strong opinions and can talk endlessly about them) but instead a roadmap to discovering a better, more sustainable way of personal knowledge management for myself.